Multiscale analysis of accelerated gradient methods: Multiscale analysis -- Autonomous case

 Rescaling the fast time $\tau$ back to the original time $t$, we obtain equation~\eqref{eq:reducedFlow}.
 Note that the function $\vc g_{2r+1}$ involves derivatives of $f$ up to and including order $r+1$.
 Since we assumed $f\in C^{r+1}(\mathcal X)$, the formal infinite series~\eqref{eq:Meps_formal_series} must be truncated at this order. \end{proof}

 \begin{rem} Theorem~\ref{thm:slowFlow_eucl} guarantees that the slow manifold persists for $\mu>\mu_0$.
 It would be very attractive to estimate the value of $\mu_0$; however, there are two technical difficulties in the way of obtaining such estimates.
 First, $\mu_0$ depends on the function $f$ being minimized.
 Furthermore, even for a given function $f$, obtaining the parameter $\mu_0$ is extremely difficult.
 The difficulty lies in the fact that, in singular perturbation theory, the invariant manifold arises as the fixed point of a certain integral equation~\cite{jones1995,wiggins1994normally}.
 To prove the existence of the fixed point, one uses an infinite-dimensional contraction mapping argument.
 The contraction property of this map only holds for sufficiently large $\mu$ (or, equivalently, sufficiently small $\epsilon$).
 Finding $\mu_0$, such that for $\mu>\mu_0$ the contraction property holds, is a tedious task and has only been carried out for extremely simple cases (see, e.g., Example 1.3.2. in~\cite{wiggins1994normally}).
-Nonetheless, the examples shown here in Section~\ref{sec:examples} suggest that our invariant slow manifolds persist for relatively small values of $\mu$ (see, in particular, the discussion on example 2). \end{rem}
+Nonetheless, in the present context, i.e., gradient flow of a convex function, we expect the threshold $\mu_0$ to be small.
+The examples shown in Section~\ref{sec:examples} confirm that our invariant slow manifolds persist for relatively small values of $\mu$ (see, in particular, the discussion on example 2). \end{rem}

 As mentioned in Remark~\ref{rem:gradient}, to the leading order, the reduced flow on the slow manifold is a gradient flow.
 It is well-known that the minimizer $\vc x^\ast$ is a locally asymptotically stable fixed point of the gradient flow for convex, continuously differentiable functions $f$.
 The natural question is whether, for higher order truncations, the minimizer $\vc x^\ast$ remains an asymptotically stable fixed point.
 It is straightforward to show this for the third-order truncations of the reduced flow: